- Distance from San Francisco: 95 miles

 View a printable list of all sights, restaurants, entertainment, and hotels from this itinerary.
 View

-3.Hop on one of the electric shuttles—only 25 cents a ride—and head back towards the water.
+3Hop on one of the electric shuttles—only 50 cents a ride—and head back toward the water.
 No visit to SB would be complete without lunch at the Santa Barbara Shellfish Co. on the pier.
 It may look touristy with all those people gawking at massive tanks of crabs and sea urchin, but it's a locals' spot.
 Share a crab, have some chowder, and discuss who's going to drive home and who gets to nap in the car on the ride back.
 Or, if you've taken the train, just sit back and enjoy another glass of wine.

 Where to Stay

-Situated right downtown, each of the 16 rooms at the Presidio Motel (rooms from $199/night) has been thoughtfully renovated with minimal style and uniquely hip graphics.
-There are complimentary bike cruisers for guests to use during your stay, and it's just a few blocks from the electric shuttle stop.
+Situated right downtown, each of the sixteen rooms at the Presidio Motel (rooms from $199/night) has been thoughtfully renovated with minimal style and uniquely hip graphics.
+There are complimentary bike cruisers for guests to use during their stays, and it's just a few blocks from the electric shuttle stop.
 Stop by The Supply Room, a small shop in the lobby, for limited production and handmade gifts, many by local artisans.

 The lovely Canary Hotel (rooms from $315/night) is the only full-service hotel in the heart of downtown Santa Barbara.
 The semi-exotic décor—Moroccan rugs, African masks, dark wood floors, and sea-grass color schemes—combined with homey touches like yoga mats and binoculars to use around town make for a perfect stay.
 Check out the sixth-floor, guests-only rooftop pool and lounge.